-Spring is one of the best times to find an outdoor spot around town to grab a meal, a cocktail or mocktail, and relax on a restaurant patio.
-And if you’re looking to branch out from your usual stomping grounds, allow us to make a few suggestions.
+When the weather is nice, nothing beats finding an outdoor spot around town to grab a meal.
+And if you’re looking to branch out from your usual stomping grounds, allow us to make a few suggestions for where to find a great a cocktail (or mocktail!), great food on a relaxing restaurant patio.

 This Tex-Mex restaurant in the Plaza at Preston Center has a very inviting patio right next to a bunch of shops you can visit before or after your meal.
 The margaritas get rave reviews, and if the spring nights get chilly, heaters are available when needed.
 Visit the Dallas location or the one in Southlake.
 Reservations available.